Travelling Pyongyang North Korea – Part 8

 In North Korea the government gives them their place to work once they finish their education.

 I asked him about courses filling up and there not being enough jobs for the people finishing courses.
 He told me he could not think of examples where there were more people for jobs than there were jobs.
-He said if he wants to be a doctor, he can become a doctor.
+Kim said if he wants to be a doctor in North Korea, he can study hard to become a doctor…

 The DPRK is set up so that all citizens have to do some mandatory farming.
 Kim said that he has to do 10 days of planting and 10 days of harvest ever year.
 He goes to the same farm where more than 10 people meet to work, and it is always the same people that he works with on the farm.